zwang4-code/2023-Spring-SaaS-GoGetter/README.md

 ## GoGetter - A goal setting and tracking application

+Deployed on Azure: gogetterapp.azurewebsites.net

+Folder content:
+* backend - contains all code related to mongoose and API to fetch data from mongodb
+* frontend - contains code for angular module, component and services
+* mocha - contains mocha test cases to test the API
+* bootstrap - contains html code for dummy homepage using bootstrap grid

 #### If you want to run Angular App and NodeJS on different servers:
 (Angular App runs on Port 4200 by default while NodeJS runs on Port 8080)
 ##### Go to frontend folder